China Market closed for the Lunar New Year holidays

 -

-Markets in the Asia-Pacific traded higher on Tuesday, 24 January 2023, on tracking positive cues from Wall Street overnight on speculation that the Federal Reserve may slow - or even stop - interest rate hikes this spring.
+Markets in the Asia-Pacific traded modestly higher on Friday, 27 January 2023, on tracking positive cues from Wall Street overnight, thanks to upbeat U. S. economic data, including stronger than expected GDP growth and a more than expected surge in economic activity in the fourth quarter.

 Powered by Capital Market - Live News